dotnet/docs-maui/docs/deployment/visual-studio-properties.md

 # Project configuration in .NET MAUI

-.NET MAUI uses a [single-project system](../fundamentals/single-project.md) to manage most of your multi-platform app.
-This is different from .NET MAUI's predecessor, Xamarin, which used multiple projects, one for each platform.
+.NET MAUI uses a [single-project system](../fundamentals/single-project.md) to manage your multi-platform app.
 Project configuration in .NET MAUI is similar to other projects in Visual Studio, right-click on the project in the **Solution Explorer**, and select **Properties**.

 ## Application